Property Investment · Last updated 2 June 2026

 For buyers considering La Linea property in 2026, the practical considerations go beyond the macro story.

 • Legal due diligence: Spanish property purchase requires a qualified gestor or abogado.
-Title searches, IBI (property tax) checks, and community charge verification are essential before any purchase, as with any Spanish property transaction.
+Title searches, IBI (property tax) checks, and community charge verification are essential before any purchase.
+IBI in La Linea runs at approximately 0.5 to 0.6% of the valor catastral, which typically represents 30 to 45% of market value.

 The Risks

 No honest investment analysis ignores the downside scenarios.
-For La Linea property in 2026, the main risks are the following.
+For La Linea property in 2026, the main risks are as follows.

 Large commercial developments in Spain routinely face construction delays and planning complications.
-The 15,000m² park is in development but not yet open.
+Alcaidesa Marina Ocio & Shopping was around 85% complete as of February 2026, with an opening scheduled for summer 2026.
 If it opens later than expected or at a reduced scale, the local economic impact is less immediate than the current pipeline suggests.

-The broader Spanish property market has risks of its own, including ongoing mortgage rate sensitivity, regional political uncertainty in Andalusia, and the general European economic environment.
+The broader Spanish property market has risks of its own, including mortgage rate sensitivity, regional political dynamics in Andalusia, and the general European economic environment.
 La Linea property is not immune to these macro factors even if local catalysts are positive.

 Important disclaimer